Cheese Scones made with Greek Yoghurt

 - Stir in the cheese, then mix in the egg, yoghurt and enough water to form the mixture into a soft dough (another 1-2 tbsp).

-- Working quickly with your hands, bring the mixture together and form it into a round about 3/4 inch thick.
-Cut out into 5 rounds (these were large scones, so a medium size cutter would produce 8 or 9).
+- Working quickly with your hands, bring the mixture together and form it into a round about ¾ inch thick.
+Cut out into 8 rounds.

 - Bake at 200℃ (400℉, Gas 6) for 12 to 15 mins or until the scones are golden and sound hollow when their bases are tapped.